GitHooksDotIO/githooks-io-service/Roadmap.md

 Rather than shoehorning the admin stuff into the GitHook view, offer a dedicated admin view.

 ## In the pipeline

+### 'Select' GitHook parameter type
+Will be able to provide users with a dropdown list of available parameter values.

 ### GitHook: Forced Code Reviews
 A GitHook which unmerges any PR which was opened and merged by the same person.